A Choir of Men and BoysRead Synopsis

 The Blood of an Englishman

-When mild-mannered young Jonah Carmichael accidentally kills his lover, recently successful rock singer Dominic de Ban, in a drastically out of character violent turn with only hours to go before family and friends arrive for a celebratory dinner party he makes a desperate call for help to the person he feels best equipped to explain the unintentional nature of Dominic’s death to the police – some time family friend and eminent surgeon – the ostentatious Dr Adam Knightly – a man who oozes menace and charm in equal measures.
+When mild-mannered young Jonah Carmichael accidentally kills his lover, reality TV star Dominic de Ban, in a drastically out of character violent turn, with only hours to go before family, friends, a prospective new agent and a celebrity lifestyle journalist arrive for a celebratory dinner party he makes a desperate call for help to the person he feels best equipped to explain the unintentional nature of Dominic’s death to the police – some time family friend and eminent surgeon – the ostentatious Dr Adam Knightly – a man who oozes menace and charm in equal measures.

 And when Jonah does awake it is to the realisation that things are as far from alright as they could possibly be.
-This discovery comes in the form of the gathering of his and Dominic’s family in the living room and the only trace of the body Jonah can find being the ominous plate of freshly cut meat cooking away in the oven in preparation for the dinner party’s main event.
+This discovery comes in the form of the gathering of all invited dinner guests in the living room and the only trace of the body Jonah can find being the ominous plate of freshly cut meat cooking away in the oven in preparation for the dinner party’s main event.

-And so, with an accurate perception of the ugly black joke Adam has in mind for his last night in England before absconding to his new life in South America, Jonah is forced to endure his sinister mind games and low cunning as he drops the guests nasty little clues as to the day’s earlier nefarious activities and continuously throws Jonah into the ring and watches in much amusement as he struggles his way back out.
+And so, with an accurate perception of the ugly black joke Adam has in mind, Jonah is forced to endure his sinister mind games and low cunning as he drops the guests nasty little clues as to the day’s earlier nefarious activities and continuously throws Jonah into the ring and watches in much amusement as he struggles his way back out.

 With the fun and games ultimately culminating in some very insidious hairpin turns and all sides coming at each other teeth bared, claws showing, the deceit and back-stabbery that’s been brewing with the coffee finally comes to light.

-As the party draws to a close, and the unfortunate de Ban family find out their missing son has actually been there the whole time, the evening concludes in a ruthless and bloody three way game of cat and mice with a final twist where all parties concerned discover that nothing is ever actually what it seems and that in this evil little parlour game there was only ever going to be one winner.
+As the party draws to a close, and the unfortunate de Ban family find out their missing son has actually been there the whole time, the evening concludes in a ruthless and bloody game of cat and mouse with a final twist where all concerned discover that nothing is ever actually what it seems and that in this evil little parlour game there was only ever going to be one winner.

 Aversion TherapyRead Synopsis